Lotfullah21/github-intro/README.md

 - 'git add .' to add everything up to now
 - 'git commit -m "message"' to put your message out there
 - 'git push -u origin branchName' to push all the changes.
-- 'git push -u origin main' no branching
+- 'git push -u origin main' no branching needed

 #### Cheatsheet